JeremyMColegrove/node-formatted-logger/README.md

 # 🌟 formatted-logger

 A beautifully customizable and fast logger for Node.js that formats messages with style, prints objects in YAML format, and allows for flexible piping of output.
 Perfect for projects where you need logs that not only provide valuable information but also look great!
 Better yet, everything is fully typed and documented.
+### Key Features:

+- **Date Formatting:** Customize how dates appear in logs using the `dateTransformer` option.
+- **Piping:** Redirect logs to any destination (file, server, etc.) with the `pipe` callback.
+- **YAML Output:** Toggle YAML formatting with `yamlOptions.enabled`, and customize every aspect, from colors to indentation.
+- **Color Control:** Complete control over log colors, from keys to values, and everything in between.
+- **Array Formatting:** Save space with inline arrays, perfect for logs with large arrays.
+- **Fully Typed:** All methods and variables are fully typed, meaning you don't have to guess what goes where.
+With CJS and ESM support, this package is plug and play.
 ## 🚀 Installation

 Get started with `formatted-logger` in just a few seconds!